dheerajreddy71/STUDY-TRACKER/README.md

 ## Conclusion

-Study Tracker is a comprehensive, production-ready application that combines modern web technologies with sophisticated analytics to help students optimize their learning.
+Study Tracker is a comprehensive application that combines modern web technologies with sophisticated analytics to help students optimize their learning.
 The codebase is well-structured, type-safe, and ready for deployment with proper authentication and environment configuration.

-**Total Lines of Code**: ~15,000+
 **Components**: 50+ UI components, 30+ feature components **API Endpoints**: 40+ RESTful endpoints
 **Database Tables**: 19 comprehensive tables